-The Commonwealth Games will be held in Birmingham (with some events being held in Sandwell, Wolverhampton, Coventry and Warwick) from Thursday 28 July to Monday 8 August 2022.
-Preparations for the Games have been going on for several years - and have continued through the Covid-19 related disruptions of the last 18 months.
+The Commonwealth Games will be held in Birmingham (with a few events taking place in neighbouring Sandwell, Wolverhampton, Coventry and Warwick) from Thursday 28 July to Monday 8 August 2022 inclusive.
+Preparations for the Games have been underway for several years and have continued through the Covid-19 related disruptions of the last 18 months.
 Alongside the planning for accommodation, transport, venues and security, a group of midlands Christian leaders has been meeting regularly over the last two years to collaborate concerning Christian involvement in the international gathering.

 The Commonwealth Games Churches’ Planning Group is co-chaired by Bishops Mike Royal (Apostolic Pastoral Congress) and David Urquhart (The Church of England's Birmingham Diocese).
 Its members come from historic Churches, Black-Majority Churches and new Churches; and from Christian organisations, from across the midlands – and further afield – who each bring a particular expertise to the table.
 Prior to the arrival of Covid-19, planning group meetings were held in central Birmingham on a monthly basis.
 Since the Spring of 2020, the meetings have been held via Zoom.

 In order to expedite its business, the Churches’ Planning Group is operating through six themed groups: